pkmn/ps/mods/README.md

 - `gen1jpn`: A mod on top of Generation 1 which implements Japanese version-specific mechanics
 - `gen1stadium`: A mod on top of Generation 1 which implements Pokémon Stadium
 - `gen2stadium2`: A mod on top of Generation 2 which implements Pokémon Stadium 2
+- `gen7letsgo`: A mod on top of Generation 7 which implements Let's Go Pikachu and Let's Go Eevee
 - `gen8dlc1`: A mod on top of Generation 8 which contains data from just Pokémon Sword and Shield and the Isle of Armor DLC (ie. Generation 8 **without** the data from the Crown Tundra DLC)
-- `letsgo`: A mod on top of Generation 7 which implements Let's Go Pikachu and Let's Go Eevee
 - `vgc17`: A mod on top of Generation 7 which contains Pokémon Sun & Moon data (as opposed to Ultra Sun and Ultra Moon)